Taaseen71/ReadIt-Blog/README.md

 #### Component Estimates

-> Use this section to estimate the time necessary to build out each of the components you've described above.
+> This section estimates the time necessary to build out each of the components you've described above.

 | Task                | Priority | Estimated Time | Time Invested | Actual Time |
 | ------------------- | :------: | :------------: | :-----------: | :---------: |